Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Methodology

-\end{definition} The definition of multicalibration involves a collection of real-valued functions $\mathcal{H}$, ensuring unbiased prediction across every (weighted) subpopulation defined by $h \in \mathcal{H}$.
 The merits of defining multicalibration in this way are two folds: First, it can be viewed as a generalization of the original definition in~\cite{johnson18a} where the subpopulations of interest are defined in terms of a class of Boolean functions.
-For instance, $h$ can take more forms like $h(X) = c(X)\b1\{X \in G\}$ that combines some function $c(X)$ and subpopulation indicator $\b1\{X \in G\}$, or $h(X) = h(X, m(X) )$ that depends on function values, for more general purposes.
-Second, it allows for developing efficient black-box algorithms that agnostically identify function $h \in \mathcal{H}$ (auditing via regression), under which the current prediction violates multicalibration.
+For instance, $h$ can take form like $h(X) = c(X)\b1\{X \in G\}$ that combines some function $c(X)$ and subpopulation indicator $\b1\{X \in G\}$, or $h(X) = h(X, m(X) )$ that depends on function values, for more general purposes.
+Second, it allows for developing efficient black-box algorithms that agnostically identify function $h \in \mathcal{H}$ by auditing via regression, under which the current prediction violates multicalibration.
 As such, we do not have to examine all group combinations.
-Imaging $\mathcal{G}$ being the collection of disjoint subpopulations of interest, it will be inefficient to take $2^{|\mathcal{G}|}$ inspections by permutating all the combinations.
+If $\mathcal{G}$ is the collection of disjoint subpopulations of interest, it will be inefficient to take $2^{|\mathcal{G}|}$ inspections by permutating all the combinations.